gravitational/teleport/rfd/0011-database-access.md

     ca_cert_file: "/path/to/root.pem"
     # AWS specific configuration for RDS/Aurora databases.
     aws:
-      # Use IAM authentication with RDS/Aurora database.
-      auth: "iam"
       # Optional AWS region RDS/Aurora database is running in.
       region: "us-east-1"
     # Static labels assigned to the database instance, used in RBAC.